jamacz/mink/README.md

 One way of storing items on the stack is as a list of booleans.
 However, this would be very space inefficient, and larger integer representation would take up an unreasonable amount of space.

 Another way to represent the stack is to use run-length encoding - each stack frame stores the number of `!`s preceding the next `?` as an integer.
-This is optimised for Mink's typical representation of integers on the stack.
+This is optimised for Mink's typical representation of unsigned integers on the stack.

 #### Recursion